+The consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
 The consolidated financial statements are prepared and presented in United States dollars, this being the functional currency of the Group, and rounded to the nearest thousands (\$000s) unless otherwise stated.
 Certain prior year balances have been reclassified to conform to the current period presentation.